 Can a walking pad replace a treadmill for exercise?

 A walking pad can fully replace a treadmill if your primary goal is walking for general health, daily step counts, or under-desk movement.
 Walking at 2–4 mph burns 200–400 calories per hour, and research consistently shows that 7,000–10,000 steps per day reduces cardiovascular risk and supports healthy weight management.
 However, if you need to run above 4 mph, do interval sprints, or use steep incline programs, a traditional treadmill is the better tool.
-A hybrid like the GoPlus 2-in-1 or WalkingPad R2 bridges the gap for those who want both modes.
+A hybrid like the GoPlus 2-in-1 or the WalkingPad R3 Hybrid+ (the newer replacement for the discontinued R2) bridges the gap for those who want both modes.

 Which is better for weight loss — a walking pad or a treadmill?